Bucket Detective: Development

-Following the release of his previous game in 2015, The Static Speaks My Name, Barksdale entered a period of creative frustration marked by a period of unemployment and illness.
+Following the release of there previous game in 2015, The Static Speaks My Name, Barksdale entered a period of creative frustration marked by a period of unemployment and illness.
 Barksdale began development of Bucket Detective in August 2015, immediately prior to commencing study for a Master of Arts at Aalto University School of Arts, Design and Architecture.
-The game was developed collaboratively by Barksdale over a seventeen month period between 2015 to 2017 with his Aalto University colleagues Samu Kovanen as a co-developer and programmer, and input from Mikael Immonen as a 3D artist, and Denis Zlobin as a composer.
+The game was developed collaboratively by Barksdale over a seventeen-month period between 2015 and 2017 with his Aalto University colleagues Samu Kovanen as a co-developer and programmer, and input from Mikael Immonen as a 3D artist, and Denis Zlobin as a composer.
 Co-designer Samu Kovanen stated that the game was developed as a "portfolio piece" that would represent "the best we could create by ourselves", with Kovanen minimising the use of third-party tools and dedicating time to implementing custom physics and character control systems to showcase the skills gained in the development process.
 Both Barksdale and Kovanen would use their development of Bucket Development as a case study for a thesis written in completion of their study at Aalto University.
 The development team secured a grant from the Finnish organisation AVEK (the Promotion Centre for Audiovisual Culture) to complete the project.

 The writing and themes of Bucket Detective were strongly influenced by Barksdale's personal experiences.
-Barksdale stated that the overarching theme of the game is that "each of us has the ability to destroy ourselves in the pursuit of things we think will make us happy," in line with the his personal experiences of "depression, anxiety and obsession" that run through his works, including The Static Speaks My Name.
+Barksdale stated that the overarching theme of the game is that "each of us has the ability to destroy ourselves in the pursuit of things we think will make us happy," in line with his personal experiences of "depression, anxiety and obsession" that run through his works, including The Static Speaks My Name.
 Barksdale stated that the game's body horror elements had been inspired by his repeated hospitalisation with appendicitis during this time.
 Furthermore, he stated his experiences with religious education in childhood also influenced the themes around cults in the game, using religious archetypes of "a charismatic leader, salvation comes to those who sacrifice, (and) a day of rebirth (and) judgement which is coming soon."
 Barksdale stated the game's visual style was drawn heavily from the Gothic Revival aesthetic shown in films such as Rosemary's Baby and The Grand Budapest Hotel, and the design of the New York apartments The Dakota.
 Further, Barksdale attempted for the game to be "funnier" and possess more "overt humor" than its predecessor, The Static Speaks My Name, using cutscenes and dialogue that balance a "funny" tone with "weird and dark" content.

 Bucket Detective was showcased in April 2017 at A MAZE, an international festival showcasing art and experimental games.
-The game was selected as one of 25 nominees at the festival, with the game contesting the narrative catergory.
-Barksdale personally attended the event to exhibit the game on April 26-29 2017.
+The game was selected as one of 25 nominees at the festival, with the game contesting the narrative category.
+Barksdale personally attended the event to exhibit the game on April 26–29, 2017.